Wonders of China (19 days)

 Day 8/Thu: Chengdu (B/L)

-The panda is a conservation reliant endangered species.
-Recent statistics shows 728 pandas living in captivity with most of them inside China.
-The most recent estimate by the Chinese government puts the number of giant pandas living in the wilderness at 1900.
+The panda is a conservation reliant species.
+Recent statistics show 637 pandas living in captivity with most of them inside China.
+The most authoritative estimate as of late 2022 puts the number of giant pandas living in the wilderness at 1864.

 We spend most of the afternoon at Jinsha Museum.
 In February 2001, construction workers chanced upon a significant archaeological discovery in modern China.
 The discovery led to the naming of Jinsha culture (1200 – 650 BCE) and a museum was erected at the excavation site.
 Jinsha culture flourished around 1000 BCE and shares similarities in burial objects with the Sanxingdui site located 50 km from Chengdu.
 Objects made of ivory, jade, bronze, gold and stone were unearthed at the site.
 Unlike the site at Sanxingdui, Jinsha did not have a city wall.
 Jinsha culture is believed to be a final phase of Sanxingdui civilization and represents a relocation of the political center in the ancient Shu Kingdom.